1985 Puerto Rico floods

-The 1985 Puerto Rico floods produced the deadliest single landslide on record in North America, killing at least 130 people in the Mameyes neighborhood of barrio Portugués Urbano in Ponce.
+The 1985 Puerto Rico floods produced showers and thunderstorms across the island and the deadliest single landslide on record in North America, that killed at least 130 people in the Mameyes neighborhood of barrio Portugués Urbano in Ponce.
 The floods were the result of a westward-moving tropical wave that emerged off the coast of Africa on September 29.
-The system moved into the Caribbean Sea on October 5 and produced torrential rainfall across Puerto Rico, peaking at 31.67 in in Toro Negro State Forest.
+The system moved into the Caribbean Sea on October 5 and produced heavy rains across Puerto Rico, peaking at 31.67 in in Toro Negro State Forest.
 Two stations broke their 24-hour rainfall records set in 1899.
 The rains caused severe flooding in the southern half of Puerto Rico, which isolated towns, washed out roads, and caused rivers to exceed their banks.
 In addition to the deadly landslide in Mameyes, the floods washed out a bridge in Santa Isabel that killed several people.
 The storm system caused about $125 million in damage and 180 deaths, which prompted a presidential disaster declaration.
 The tropical wave later spawned Tropical Storm Isabel.

 Meteorological history

 The tropical wave that caused the flooding moved off the west coast of Africa on September 29.
 Moving westward, the system entered the eastern Caribbean Sea on October 5, although rainfall began spreading across Puerto Rico the day prior.
 The wave's associated convection, or thunderstorms, were amplified by an upper-level trough to its west.
 It was developing into a tropical cyclone while it moved across Puerto Rico.
 When the system's rainbands reached the mountains of southern Puerto Rico, it produced torrential rainfall, and additional precipitation occurred owing to the system's slow movement.

 The most intense rainfall occurred on October 6, and on that day two stations recorded 24-hour precipitation totals exceeding 23 in.
 These totals broke the 24-hour rainfall records set during the 1899 San Ciriaco hurricane, and amounted to nearly half of the annual precipitation totals.
 The town of Peñuelas reported very high rainfall totals in a short amount of time, including 2.75 in in one hour and 5.5 in in two hours.
-The highest rainfall total on Puerto Rico was 31.67 in in Toro Negro State Forest.
+The highest rainfall total in Puerto Rico was 31.67 in in Toro Negro State Forest.
 Rainfall spread across the island, and the southern half of Puerto Rico experienced totals of over 10 in.
 Rainfall totals over 7 in spread across the United States Virgin Islands.
-The tropical wave later spawned a low pressure area north of Hispaniola that became Tropical Storm Isabel on October 7, a day before the rains subsided in Puerto Rico.
+The tropical wave later spawned a low-pressure area north of Hispaniola that became Tropical Storm Isabel on October 7, a day before the rains subsided in Puerto Rico.
 The storm ultimately struck Florida before dissipating on October 15.